 Reputational risk is inherent in our business.
 Negative public opinion can result from our actual or alleged conduct in any number of activities, including marketing, loan origination, loan servicing, debt collection practices, corporate governance and other activities.
 Negative public opinion can also result from actions taken by government regulators and community organizations in response to our activities, from adverse actions taken by rating agencies, from adverse reports published by analysts, from consumer complaints, including in the CFPB complaints database, from litigation filed against us and from media coverage, whether accurate or not.
 The reverse mortgage origination business as a whole had reputational issues arise after 2007, when home values were decreasing nationwide, and the only products available to consumers were HECM products.
 Prior to 2015, HECM products were not underwritten to confirm the ability of borrowers to pay taxes and insurance; while the proceeds provided initial cash benefits to the borrowers, if they ultimately were unable or unwilling to pay property taxes and insurance, foreclosures for default would result, and eventually the reverse mortgage borrowers would be evicted.
 In addition, for various reasons, borrowers would sometimes not have their spouses as co-borrowers on the reverse mortgage loan, with the result that when the borrower died, the non-borrowing spouse would be facing a due-and-payable balance, which they often were not able to refinance.
-Because absent an event of default, reverse mortgage loans only become due and payable upon the death of the borrower, and the estate or heirs may not be engaged in the post-termination resolution of the reverse mortgage, reverse mortgages end with foreclosure more often than traditional mortgages.
+Because absent an event of default, reverse mortgage loans only become due and payable upon the death of the borrower, and the estate or heirs may not be engaged in the post-termination resolution of the reverse mortgages end with foreclosure more often than traditional mortgages.
 Those public filings are aggregated and come under scrutiny by agenda-driven groups who may not understand that the borrower is not being evicted and simply believe they have spotted a pattern of foreclosure for this type of loan.
-These issues led to adverse publicity in the reverse mortgage industry.
+These issues led

 The issuance of specific regulations and guidance requiring that borrowers be clearly informed regarding their obligations to pay taxes and insurance during the application process and the requirement of "financial assessment" by HUD starting in 2015 have greatly decreased the risks of default due to failure to pay taxes and insurance.
-HUD also provided clear guidance regarding both underwriting and servicing of loans involving nonborrower spouses, significantly decreasing the risks of those situations.
-Borrower counseling by a HUD-approved counseling agency is required on HECM.
-FAR also requires pre-application counseling by a HUD-approved counseling agency for its proprietary reverse mortgages, and also underwrites these loans for the borrower's willingness and ability to pay property taxes and hazard insurance premiums.
+HUD also provided clear guidance regarding both underwriting and servicing of loans involving non-borrower spouses, significantly decreasing the risks of those situations.
+Borrower counseling by a HUD-approved counseling agency for its proprietary reverse mortgages, and also underwrites these loans for the borrower's willingness and ability to pay property taxes and hazard insurance premiums.
 In addition, for its proprietary reverse mortgages, FAR has more latitude to employ a variety of loss mitigation solutions to avoid foreclosure when the borrower is still living in the home.
 Nevertheless, there may be situations where foreclosure is the only resolution to the loan.
 Foreclosures where the reverse mortgage borrower is still living in the home-or even when the borrower is no longer occupying the home-may lead to increased reputational risk.
-In addition, negative publicity due to actions by other reverse mortgage lenders could cause regulatory focus on our business as well.
-In addition, the CFPB has historically closely scrutinized reverse mortgage marketing practices, publishing a 2015 study on this topic and entering into a number of public consent orders with reverse mortgage lenders over their marketing practices.
+In addition, negative publicity due to actions by other reverse mortgage lenders over their marketing practices, publishing a 2015 study on this topic and entering into a number of public consent orders with reverse mortgage lenders over their marketing practices.
 See "Risks Related to Laws and Regulations-AAG/Bloom was subject to two separate enforcement matters with the CFPB and the Company agreed to comply with the terms of the related Orders in connection with its acquisition of operational assets from AAG/Bloom.
 Failure to comply with such Orders would have a detrimental impact on our business, reputation and financial condition."